rainerpm/CSAssignmentChecker/README.md

 ### Assignment Menu
 In manual mode after a student's program submission has been run and either the program was correct or the program was incorrect and the **diff window** has been closed, the Assignment Menu\
 **y/n \[i a t d g o e c s f l](r){x} h=help?**\
-is displayed with the following options (NOTE: do not answer y or n until you are ready to move on to the next submission)
+is displayed with the following options (NOTE: do not answer y or n until you are ready for the program to proceed to the next submission)
 * **y** judge the student's program as correct, update the program's status in /demo/scoreboard/, and then move on to the next studet's submission.
 The teacher can choose to ignore inconsequential differences in the output shown in the **diff window** and still count the program correct.
 * **n** judge the student's program as incorrect, update the program's status in /demo/scoreboard/, and then move on to the next studet's submission.
 * **i** show the student's program submission in the IDE.